 Disney's Beach Club Resort is another upscale — but fun — destination that is full of breezy, bright pastels.
 It has a clean, beachy feeling that I just love!
 Depending on the location of your room, there’s even a chance to view the EPCOT fireworks outside your window at night.

 The Beach & Yacht Club’s shared pool area, Stormalong Bay, is almost a water park unto itself!
 There are three areas to enjoy: a sand-bottomed portion that will make you feel like you’re at the beach, a lazy river and a regular swim/play zone.
 There’s also an awesome pirate ship slide that will have your tiniest swashbucklers hoppin’.
-If one of your favorite parts of vacation is lounging by the pool, the Beach or Yacht Club should be top contenders.
+If one of your favorite parts of vacation is lounging by the pool, the Beach or Yacht Club should be one of the top contenders.

 Thinking about staying at the Beach Club?
 Be sure to stop by one of our favorite casual food spots on property — Beaches & Cream.
 This cute diner serves classic dishes and delicious sundaes for a great price.
-Character dining is also available at Cape May Café, but the location recently reopened for delicious New England-style meals.
+Prior to COVID-19, character dining was also available at Cape May Café, but the location recently reopened for delicious New England-style meals.
 Character dining returned on October 4th, 2022!
 Minnie's Beach Bash Breakfast is one of Lily's favorite character buffets.
 Tad loves the Salted Caramel Beach Buns, while Leap and I appreciate the price.
 Parent frogs, take note — this in the least expensive character meal on Disney property!

 For the nautical lover looking to relax — Disney's Yacht Club Resort